gwen001/glc.st/content/courses/php.md

 - What is PHP and what is a PHP File?

 #### PHP basics
-- PHP tags
+- PHP tags & short tags
-- Short echo tags
 - PHP + HTML
 - Comments